Want to know more about Customer Collaboration and Experience?

 See how true collaboration in AR creates better results for both you and your customers.

-Versapay’s Vice President of Financial Planning and Analytics, Russell Lester, says finance departments already play a significant role in customers’ overall perception of their company.
+Versapay’s Chief Financial Officer, Russell Lester, says finance departments already play a significant role in customers’ overall perception of their company.

 “It’s well understood now by high-growth companies that all of us own CX—including Finance.
 We directly impact the customer, especially when telling them their bill is due,” he says.